SofianeGUEZZAR/PowerCRM-SideKick-365/README.md

 ## 8\.
 WebResources Editor
 <img align="right" src="screenshots/jpg/7.WebResourcesEditor.jpg">

-THIS TOOL HAS BEEN DEACTIVATED.
-We are working on it.

-Edit, test, and publish - all within your browser!
+Edit and publish - all within your browser!

 This tool adds an editor directly to your browser, allowing you to modify web resources with ease.
 No more tedious updates and publishing.
-You can test your changes live locally, seeing the results instantly.

 Here are the key features:

 1. **Edit**: `Modify any loaded file on the current page using the Monaco Editor, the same robust code editor that powers VS Code.`
-2. **Live Test**: `After saving your changes, enable live testing.
-This reloads your page in debug mode, allowing your edited scripts to override the originals.`
-3. **Publish**: `Once you're satisfied with your modifications, publish the files to make them permanent.`
+2. **Publish**: `Once you're satisfied with your modifications, publish the files to make them permanent.`

 <img height="640px" width="0px">